 Notwithstanding any other provisions of this Agreement, if HUD determines at any time that any of the Permits and Approvals are at substantial and imminent risk of being terminated, suspended or otherwise restricted, if such termination, suspension, or other restriction would have a materially adverse effect on the Project, including without limitation, HUD’s determination that there is a substantial risk that deficiencies identified by applicable state and/or federal regulatory and/or funding agencies cannot be cured in such manner and within such time periods as would avoid the loss, suspension, or diminution of any Permits and Approvals that would have a materially adverse effect on the Project, or if HUD determines at any time that the health and safety of the residents of the Healthcare Facility are at substantial and imminent risk, then HUD may immediately (without thirty (30) days notice) declare an Event of Default of this Agreement and may immediately proceed to take actions pursuant to subsections (b)(i) and/or (b)(ii) above.

 Operator agrees that, in the event that HUD requires a replacement operator pursuant to this Agreement, Operator shall cooperate with such replacement and take all actions necessary to (i) provide for an orderly transition to the replacement operator of licensed operations with applicable Medicare and Medicaid certifications intact, (ii) maintain normal operations, (iii) avoid displacement of residents, and (iv) transfer all transferable provider agreements to the replacement operator.
-Upon completion of transition as determined by HUD, [Borrower or Master Tenant] shall terminate any Borrower-Operator Agreement and Operator hereby agrees to waive any termination fees and penalties due to Operator if the termination is at the direction of HUD.
+Upon completion of transition as determined by HUD, Borrower or Master Tenant, as applicable, shall terminate any Borrower-Operator Agreement and Operator hereby agrees to waive any termination fees and penalties due to Operator if the termination is at the direction of HUD.
 Operator acknowledges that such termination is consistent with the provisions of any Borrower-Operator Agreement.

-Notwithstanding any other provisions of this Agreement, upon receipt of a Notice of Violation pursuant to section 8(a), no funds derived from or in connection with the operation of the Healthcare Facility may be distributed, advanced, or otherwise used for any purpose other than, as applicable, (i) making payments to Borrower [or Master Tenant] due pursuant to any Borrower-Operator Agreement, (ii) making payments required to be made under the Loan Documents, (iii) making payments pursuant to any of the AR Financing Documents, and (iv) making payments for Goods and Services, provided that payments for Goods and Services shall be subject to the limitations set forth in Section 20(e).
+Notwithstanding any other provisions of this Agreement, upon receipt of a Notice of Violation pursuant to section 8(a), no funds derived from or in connection with the operation of the Healthcare Facility may be distributed, advanced, or otherwise used for any purpose other than, as applicable, (i) making payments to Borrower or Master Tenant, as applicable, due pursuant to any Borrower-Operator Agreement, (ii) making payments required to be made under the Loan Documents, (iii) making payments pursuant to any of the AR Financing Documents, and (iv) making payments for Goods and Services, provided that payments for Goods and Services shall be subject to the limitations set forth in Section 20(e).

 PAYMENT OF DEBTS BY OPERATOR.
 Operator acknowledges that the viable operation of the Healthcare Facility, and thus the preservation of the security for the insured Loan, depends upon timely satisfaction of debts incurred related to the operation of the Healthcare Facility.
 In addition to fully complying with any payment obligations in any Borrower-Operator Agreement, Operator shall timely pay all debts incurred related to the operation of the Healthcare Facility, provided, Operator may withhold payments of amounts due vendors for operational expenses that Operator, in good faith, disputes.

 PAYMENTS FOLLOWING NOTICE OF DEFAULT.
-In the event that Operator receives a written notice from HUD or Lender (i) stating that a default exists under the Borrower’s Regulatory Agreement [, Master Tenant’s Regulatory Agreement,] or any note or security instrument with respect to the Project that is insured or held by HUD, and (ii) directing Operator to make future payments due under any Borrower-Operator Agreement to HUD or Lender, Operator shall thereafter make all future payments under any Borrower-Operator Agreement to HUD or Lender as so directed.
+In the event that Operator receives a written notice from HUD or Lender (i) stating that a default exists under the Borrower Regulatory Agreement, Master Tenant Regulatory Agreement, or any note or security instrument with respect to the Project that is insured or held by HUD, and (ii) directing Operator to make future payments due under any Borrower-Operator Agreement to HUD or Lender, Operator shall thereafter make all future payments under any Borrower-Operator Agreement to HUD or Lender as so directed.